Archibald Motley: Early life and education

 Motley spent the majority of his life in Chicago, where he was a contemporary of fellow Chicago artists Eldzier Cortor and Gus Nall.
-He lived in a predominantly-white neighborhood, and attended majority-white primary and secondary schools.
+He lived in a predominantly white neighborhood, and attended majority-white primary and secondary schools.
 He graduated from Englewood Technical Prep Academy in Chicago.
 He was offered a scholarship to study architecture by one of his father's friends, which he turned down in order to study art.
 He attended the School of the Art Institute of Chicago, where he received classical training, but his modernist-realist works were out of step with the school's then-conservative bent.
-During his time at the Art Institute, Motley was mentored by painters Earl Beuhr and John W. Norton, and he did well enough to cause his father's friend to pay his tuition.
+During his time at the Art Institute, Motley was mentored by painters Karl Buehr and John W. Norton, and he did well enough to prompt his father's friend to pay his tuition.
 While he was a student, in 1913, other students at the Institute "rioted" against the modernism on display at the Armory Show (a collection of the best new modern art).
 Motley graduated in 1918 but kept his modern, jazz-influenced paintings secret for some years thereafter.

 As a result of his training in the western portrait tradition, Motley understood nuances of phrenology and physiognomy that went along with the aesthetics.
 He used these visual cues as a way to portray (black) subjects more positively.
 For example, in Motley's "self-portrait," he painted himself in a way that aligns with many of these physical pseudosciences.
 The slightly squinted eyes and tapered fingers are all subtle indicators of insight, intelligence, and refinement.